topkat/green_dot/doc/src/content/docs/guides/ctx.md

 1. Always pass `ctx` as the first parameter in service functions
 2. Use `ctx.GM` for system-level operations
 3. Use appropriate error handling with `ctx.error`
-4. Clear user cache when modifying user data
-5. Use role-based access control with `ctx.hasRole()`
+4. Use role-based access control with `ctx.hasRole()`
-6. Handle anonymous users appropriately
-7. Use transactions when needed
-8. Follow security best practices for authentication
+5. Follow security best practices for authentication

 ## Example Use Cases